This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Germany.

 Is it possible to pay monies out to a worker to end the employment relationship instead of giving notice?

 Generally, that is not possible.
 The employee’s respective notice period needs to be considered in any case of an ordinary dismissal.
-However, the notice period may be shortened or waived completely by mutual agreement.
+While the notice period may be shortened or waived completely by mutual agreement it should be noted that in case of a severance payment being involved unemployment benefits will be suspended until the date on which the employment would have ended if the period of notice had been observed.

 Can an employer require a worker to be on garden leave, that is, continue to employ and pay a worker during his notice period but require him to stay at home and not participate in any work?

 The employer can require the employee to be on garden leave against the employee’s will only if the employer’s interests regarding the garden leave prevail.
 Provisions stating the employer’s right to make the employee go on garden leave are often found in employment contracts.
-Such a provision is valid, if it concerns dismissals for cause (with phasing-out period) or dismissals due to conduct.
+Such provisions are valid, if they concern dismissals for cause (with phasing-out period) or dismissals due to conduct.
 In cases of dismissal for operational reasons or for reasons of illness the employer can only require the worker to be on garden leave under certain conditions.
 However, sending employees on garden leave after a dismissal is common practice and employees seldom object.

 Does an employer have to follow a prescribed procedure to achieve an effective termination of the employment relationship?
 If yes, describe the requirements of that procedure or procedures.